sys-bio/vscode-antimony/README.md

 <em>(Permissions for Virtual Environment Setup)</em>
 </p>

 * If there are errors during the installation, cancel and attempt to restart VSCode or your computer before clicking yes to the prompt again.
-Otherwise, right click on the file and press "Delete Virtual Environment".
+Otherwise, clear the error prompts--if there are any--on the bottom right corner, right click on the ant/xml file and press "Delete Virtual Environment".
 Then, restart VSCode.
 <br/>
 <p align=center>
 <img src="docs/images/deletevirenv.png" width=75%>